 From ground-breaking theatre to huge name DJs and hot new bands, the Arches breaks down any traditional notions of what an arts venue should be.

 In 1991, former Arches Artistic Director Andy Arnold realised the potential of the cavernous space underneath Glasgow’s Central Station and received the keys to the space from British Rail.
-Twenty one years on, the Arches has become one of Europe’s leading cultural venues, playing host to some of Britain’s biggest club nights and an eclectic range of gigs, as well as exciting new theatre and visual art exhibitions.
+Nearly a quarter of a century later, The Arches has become one of Europe’s leading cultural venues, playing host to some of Britain’s biggest club nights and an eclectic range of gigs, as well as exciting new theatre and visual art exhibitions.
 People often drop in for lunch or a drink in the café bar and end up staying for the rest of the evening – catching a band, taking in some experimental theatre, or meeting up with friends before heading to the dancefloor.

-The Arches is unique amongst both Scotland’s bars and clubs and the country’s arts venues because of the unique way our programme is funded.
-We’re a not-for-profit organisation: our clubbing, bar, café, live music and corporate hospitality revenue is reinvested in our arts programme (constituting 88% of our funding) – allowing us to carry on producing intelligent, ground-breaking productions and offering emergent artists a supportive platform for risk-taking.
+As a not-for-profit arts charity, The Arches is unique in the way our arts programme is funded.
+85% of annual turnover is self-generated through our clubbing, bars, cafe, live music and corporate hospitality business, and all profits are reinvested in our arts programme – allowing us to carry on producing intelligent, ground-breaking productions and offering emergent artists a supportive platform for risk-taking.
 We like to think that we make the arts accessible to new, younger audiences, but we never dumb down to patronise them.

 We set out to respond to changing cultural interests, particularly amongst young people, in Glasgow and throughout Scotland.
 The Arches is perfectly suited to explore this type of work because it houses such a diverse range of cultural activity.
 Now, in our twenty first year, we continue to break down entrenched notions of what an arts venue should be, making use of the cross-fertilisation between clubbing culture and visual art, live music and theatre audiences, while our café bar thrives as one of central Glasgow’s top cultural hubs, meeting places and hang-outs.